RobJacobson/ws-dottie/docs/guides/architecture.md

 - **STATIC** - 1 day stale time, 1 day refetch interval (schedules, fares, terminal info)

 For WSF APIs with STATIC cache strategy, the `createHook` function automatically integrates with cache flush date endpoints to invalidate cache when underlying data changes, rather than using fixed refetch intervals.

+#### Cache Flush Date Implementation

+The cache flush date system uses internal fetch functions to break circular dependencies:

+- **Internal fetch functions** - Created directly in `cacheFlushDate.ts` using `createFetchFunction`
+  - These are separate from the public-facing fetch functions exported from API modules
+  - Use the same endpoint metadata and schemas for consistency
+  - Break the circular dependency because `createFetchFunction` has no dependencies on cache or React hooks

+- **Public-facing functions** - Exported from API modules (e.g., `fetchCacheFlushDateFares`)
+  - Created using `createHook` which depends on the cache module
+  - Used by consumers of the library
+  - Provide the same functionality with React Query integration

+This dual-function approach ensures:
+1. **No circular dependencies** - Internal functions use `createFetchFunction` (no cache dependency)
+2. **Consistent behavior** - Both use the same metadata and schemas
+3. **Clear separation** - Internal functions for cache management, public functions for consumers

 This factory system eliminates circular dependencies by keeping fetch functions separate from React hooks, and provides a clean, maintainable way to generate consistent API functions across the entire codebase.